 Kinematic viscosity is a fluid’s resistance to flow and shear due to gravity.
 If a given lubricant’s viscosity is lower, it will flow faster.
 For example, if you pour two containers, one filled with water, and the other with syrup, you would notice that the water flows faster due to its lower viscosity.
-Additionally, an oil’s high-temperature viscosity grade is determined by its kinematic viscosity.
+Kinematic viscosity determines oil’s high-temperature viscosity grade.
 This is where the “30” in 5W-30 synthetic oil comes from.

 Alternatively, there is dynamic viscosity, which is essentially the amount of energy required to move an object through the lubricant.
 Dynamic viscosity is measured using the Cold Crank Simulator test, and is used to determine an oil’s low-temperature viscosity grade.
 This would be the “5W” in Amsoil XL 5W-30 Synthetic Motor Oil.

 Additionally, you should be aware of what exactly the viscosity index (VI) is.
 The viscosity index refers to how much the viscosity of a lubricant changes due to fluctuations in temperature.
 Oil’s VI is measured at 40°C and 100°C. IF a liquid’s viscosity does not change much between these temperatures, it will have a higher VI and vice versa.
 You can find the VI of an Amsoil motor oil on its product data sheet.
 Synthetic Amsoil products generally have a high VI rating, making them more stable than competitors’ products.
 Find out more about the benefits of synthetic Amsoil motor oil.